RaftLib/RaftLib/README.md

 -std=c++14 -DL1D_CACHE_LINE_SIZE=64 -DPLATFORM_HAS_NUMA=0 -I/usr/local/include
 ```

+## Contribution Guidelines

+We welcome contributions to our project!
+To maintain a clear and organized development history, please adhere to the Conventional Commits message format when making commits.

+### Conventional Commits

+Please follow the guidelines from the [Conventional Commits website](https://www.conventionalcommits.org/) when crafting your commit messages.
+This format helps us generate accurate changelogs and automate the release process based on the types of changes you make.

+## Automatic Releases

+We've streamlined our release process to be automated, thanks to the Conventional Commits message format.
+This ensures that our project maintains a clear versioning scheme and changelog, without the need for manual intervention.

+### How Automatic Releases Work

+When you follow the Conventional Commits message format for your commit messages, our automated release system interprets these messages and determines the appropriate version bump for the project.

+- Commits with **fix:** in the message trigger a **patch** version increase.
+- Commits with **feat:** in the message trigger a **minor** version increase.
+- Commits with a **BREAKING CHANGE:** in the message trigger a **major** version increase.

+Here's an example of how it works:
+- If you contribute a bug fix, such as `fix: resolve login issue`, it will trigger a patch version increase.
+- If you add a new feature, such as `feat: implement user profile customization`, it will trigger a minor version increase.
+- If your contribution includes a breaking change, such as `BREAKING CHANGE: update authentication method`, it will trigger a major version increase.

+### Benefits of Automated Releases

+Automated releases offer several benefits to our development workflow:
+- **Consistency:** Every release follows a standardized versioning scheme.
+- **Changelog Generation:** Changelogs are automatically generated based on commit messages.
+- **Efficiency:** Release management is streamlined, saving time and reducing errors.
+- **Transparency:** Contributors can see how their changes affect the versioning process.

+By adhering to the Conventional Commits format, you play a crucial role in ensuring that our project's releases are accurate, well-documented, and hassle-free.

+Thank you for your contributions and for helping us maintain a smooth and automated release process!

+### Warning

+We do not support exclamation marks (`!`) after `<type>` for triggering breaking changes.

 ## Citation

 If you use this framework for something that gets published, please cite it as:
 ```bibtex
 @article{blc16,